VILLASframework/documentation/doc/node/clients/AsyncIP.md

 Maximum number of values in UDP packets:

-There’s a `#define` inside the implementation which must be changed accordingly.
+There is a `#define` inside the implementation which must be changed accordingly.
 The #define is in file: `model_directory/include/config.h` There you will find a directive called MAX_VALUES.

+It is recommended to keep this value below 300 to ensure that all values are transferred within a single UDP packet.

 # Troubleshooting {#node-client-asyncip-troubleshooting}